AkshithaRajavel/CTF/README.md

 # Capture The Flag
-Custom CTF challenges with walkthroughs and flags.
+Custom CTF challenges under 5 different catagories with walkthroughs and flags.